Kakhaber Kacharava

-Kakhaber Kacharava (კახა კაჭარავა; born 19 November 1966) is a Georgian football coach and a former player.
+Kakhaber Kacharava (კახა კაჭარავა; born 19 November 1966) is a Georgian football coach and a former player, who most recently was in charge of Erovnuli Liga 2 side Odishi 1919.

 Career

 Kakha Kacharava has had the record-breaking three spells as manager of Dinamo Tbilisi.
 He was the first coach appointed since Roman Pipia's arrival at the club in 2010.

 In January 2012, he was appointed as a U19 manager for one year.
 His team performed well enough to qualify for the elite round of 2013 European Championship, although Kacharava quit to join Zestaponi next January.
-His stint coincided with an overall decline that this club was experiencing after winning two consecutive Championship titles.
+His stint coincided with an overall decline that this club was experiencing after winning two consecutive league titles.

 In October 2013, Kacharava took charge of Spartaki Tskhinvali, later renamed as Tskhinvali.
 During his three year-long tenure, he guided the team to the highest place in its history and Europa League.

 Kacharava returned to Dinamo Tbilisi in early 2017 and spent almost two full seasons there.
 When it became clear that Dinamo would fail to win the league in 2018, the sides parted ways with four games to spare.

 The next year he took over Liga 2 side Samtredia, who had suffered relegation in the previous season.
 Under his management the team succeeded in promotion bid and secured an immediate return to the top tier.
 He stepped down in September 2020.

+On 27 April 2026, Kacharava was appointed as head coach of the 2nd division club Odishi 1919.
+He left the job four months later.

 Personal life

-His son Nika Kacharava is a footballer for the Georgia national team and Torpedo Kutaisi.
+His son Nika Kacharava is a footballer who used to play for the Georgia national team.